Zip

 A compression level of 0 (no compression) is the fastest, but will often result in a very big file.

-Closes the archive.
-Use after you're done working with it.
+Removes the current archive from the list of opened archives.
+Use this after you're done working with it.

 Returns true if an archive is open.